 Incomplete or Ambiguous Drawings Drive Bid Inflation

-Contractors base their proposals on the available information quality.
-When CDs lack clarity or detail, bidders consistently pad numbers to cover uncertainties.
-Missing wall assembly specifications, vague structural notes, or unclear MEP layouts force contractors into worst-case scenario pricing.
+Contractors base their proposals on the quality of the available information.
+When CDs lack clarity or detail, bidders consistently pad their numbers to account for uncertainties.
+Missing wall assembly specifications, vague structural notes, or unclear MEP layouts force contractors to use worst-case-scenario pricing.

 Change Orders: The Compounding Budget Destroyer